-Does your the top of the pack hit your head with each step?
+Does the top of the bag hit your head with each step?
 That’s going to get old pretty fast.

 It’s not about having more space, it’s about having better space.
 Think tiny homes vs. McMansions.

-Plus, having to pull everything out of your pack just to get to your toothbrush at the bottom and then have to repack it isn’t just annoying, it wastes a lot of time that could be spent doing useful things like setting up a shelter, building a fire, putting on a puppet show, or literally anything else.
+Plus, having to pull everything out of your pack just to get to your toothbrush at the bottom and then have to repack all your gear isn’t just annoying, it wastes a lot of time that could be spent doing useful things like setting up a shelter, building a fire, putting on a puppet show, or literally anything else.

 Imagine if you saw a rescue plane in the distance when you’re stranded in the wild but can’t get to your signal mirror in time.
 Way to go, Sergeant Unorganized.

-Another thing that isn’t included in the volume measurements of backpacks is the ability to add attachments to the exterior of the pack.
+Another thing that isn’t included in the volume measurements of bags is the ability to add attachments to the exterior of the pack.